FAMILY VACATION

 • Day 7Hike and overnight in Mt Aspiring National Park

-• Day 8Hike to trailhead, explore Puzzling World
+• Day 8Hike to trailhead, explore Wanaka

 • Day 9Explore West Coast forests and beaches, discover glowworms